quarkus-qe/quarkus-openshift-test-suite/README.md

   - version 10.3: `registry.redhat.io/rhscl/mariadb-103-rhel7` (only if `ts.authenticated-registry` is set)
 - MSSQL: `mcr.microsoft.com/mssql/rhel/server`

+### `infinispan-client`

+Verifies the way of sharing cache with Datagrid operator.

+#### Prerequisities
+- Datagrid operator installed in `datagrid-operator` namespace.
+This needs cluster-admin rights to install.
+- The operator supports only single-namespace so it has to watch another well-known namespace `datagrid-cluster`.
+This namespace must be created by "qe" user or this user must have access to it because infinispan tests are connecting to it.
+- These namespaces should be prepared after the Openshift installation - See [Installing Data Grid Operator](https://access.redhat.com/documentation/en-us/red_hat_data_grid/8.1/html/running_data_grid_on_openshift/installation)

+Tests are creating an infinispan cluster in the `datagrid-cluster` namespace.
+Cluster is created before tests by `infinispan_cluster_config.yaml`.
+To allow parallel runs of tests this cluster must be renamed for every test run - along with configmap `infinispan-config`.
+The configmap contains configuration property `quarkus.infinispan-client.server-list`.
+Value of this property is a path to the infinispan cluster from test namespace, its structure is `infinispan-cluster-name.datagrid-cluster-namespace.svc.cluster.local:11222`.
+It is because testsuite using dynamically generated namespaces for tests.
+So this path is needed for tests to find infinispan server.

+The infinispan cluster needs 2 special secrets - tls-secret with TLS certificate and connect-secret with the credentials.
+TLS certificate is a substitution of `secrets/signing-key` in openshift-service-ca namespace, which "qe" user cannot use (doesn't have rights on it).
+Clientcert secret is generated for "qe" from the tls-secret mentioned above.

+Infinispan client test scenarios are using the cache directly with @Inject and @RemoteCache.
+The first scenario is one infinispan cluster with 2 replicas and one quarkus application.
+Through the JAX-RS endpoint we send data into the cache and retrieve it through another JAX-RS endpoint.

 ### `security/basic`

 Verifies the simplest way of doing authn/authz.